On the Unruh effect and the thermofield double state: The Unruh effect

-At this juncture it is important to understand the physical implications of expressing the field in the accelerated frame $(\tau;\xi)$.
-So, let us compute the number of particles at energy $\omega$ for right modes in the right wedge\footnote{The same procedure is applied to the left wedge (region IV), and left modes.} (region I) of the Rindler space-time with respect to the Minkowski vacuum
+As we saw in the previous section, we can express the creation and annihilation operators of the field in Rindler spacetime in terms of those in Minkowski \eqref{ctoa}.
+Therefore, the number operator for an arbitrary energy $\omega$ for right modes in the right wedge\footnote{The same procedure is applied to the left wedge (region IV) and left modes.} (region I) of the Rindler spacetime,

+acts on the energy states of the field in Minkowski.
+In what follows, we will explore the perception of the vacuum state of the field in Minkowski spacetime from the perspective of an observer under constant acceleration,